tebe6502/mad-pascal-en-mkdocs/docs/types.md

 For an initial index other than zero, an error **Error Array lower bound is not zero** is generated.

 In the memory the array is represented by the pointer `POINTER`, the pointer is the address of the array in memory (WORD).
-The quickest way to refer to the table from the assembler level is to use the prefix `ADR`, e.g.:
+The quickest way to refer to the table from an `ASM` block is to use the prefix `ADR`, e.g.:

     asm
     { lda adr.tb,y   ; direct reference to the TB array